Skip to main content

 Councillors positively fawned over the local schools' history project 'Arbury 1980' and the 1981 book Arbury Is Where We Live!, which covered the original Arbury area, but plans to break the estate in two, leaving the most historic Arbury area in an historically groundless, separate 'King's Hedges ward', were, of course, already half achieved by then.

-As far as the County Council was concerned, King's Hedges Estate was still in Arbury until the mid-1980s, when a new King's Hedges Ward was established there.
+As far as the County Council was concerned, their 'King's Hedges Estate' was still in Arbury until the mid-1980s, when a new King's Hedges Ward was established there.

-Many local residents, including ourselves, still regard 'King's Hedges Ward' as North Arbury and King's Hedges as being primarily the original King's Hedges, north of the busway (now occupied by Cambridge Regional College), with a King's Hedges Estate sub district within North Arbury near the original King's Hedges Road.
+Many local residents, including ourselves, still regard 'King's Hedges Ward' as North Arbury and King's Hedges as being primarily the original King's Hedges, north of the busway (now occupied by Cambridge Regional College, part of the motorway and open land beyond it), with a 'King's Hedges Estate' sub-district within North Arbury near the original King's Hedges Road.

 Most people we know refer to King's Hedges primarily as Arbury/North Arbury, which is, of course, historically correct.
 Residents past and present researched the history via Arbury 1980 and Arbury Is Where We Live! and the Arbury Archivists have been delving ever since.
 There is a major disconnect between the City/County Councils and large numbers of the general public there.
 The general public are right.